MLHale/insure-container-sec/proposal.md

 In order to complete the CCVAC project, the team will need the following materials -

 * A central VM (hosted at UNO), to run Docker.
 The team will SSH into this machine.
-* A CAVES modelled virtual machine to test our container solutions on.
+* A CAVES modeled virtual machine to test our container solutions on.

 **Qualifications**